 Teams and individuals from Hill Air Force Base, Utah, Eglin AFB, Florida, Kadena Air Base, Japan, Minot AFB, North Dakota, and the F-35 Lightning II Program were recognized for their accomplishments in innovative and cost-effective environmental management strategies.

 “Airmen and Guardians have been disrupting the status quo, driving change and innovating for over 75 years.
 It is part of our DNA.
 We can no longer afford to move at the speed of government – we must invest in our people and set the pace for the future,” said Dr. Ravi Chaudhary, Assistant Secretary of the Air Force for Energy, Installations and Environment.
-“This year’s award recipients epitomize the spirit of innovation that will ensure our nation will prevail.”
+“This year’s award recipients epitomize the spirit of innovation that will ensure our nation will prevail in a decade of Great Power Competition.”

 Department of the Air Force winners are: